PeterAustria/node-red-contrib-ta-cmi/README.md

 Make sure, that the requested 'Element No.' is included in the Datalogging and Datalogging is configured in the CMI.
 Probably you addressed an 'Element No.' which is not included in the data coming from C.M.I., or the C.M.I. is configured in a wrong way.

-### Whow can a access a device with another CAN-Node-Number than 1
+### Whow can a access a device with another CAN-Bus-Node-Number than 1

 With version 0.1.7 an new option was added to the configuration of the node that allows the node to read data form other devices on the CAN-Bus as well.
 CAN-Bus number 1 stays as the default.